NetCordDev/NetCord/Documentation/guides/discord-entities/overview.md

 ---
-title: Discord Entities Overview
-description: Understanding Discord's object model in NetCord
+title: Understanding Discord Data Structures and Entities in NetCord
+description: Complete guide to Discord entities in NetCord.
+Learn about guilds, channels, users, roles, messages, and how they map to C# types.
+omitAppTitle: true
 ---

 # Discord Entities Overview